LauraBertola/Tutorials/RADseq/Ipyrad.md

 ## Overview of Assembly Steps

-Very roughly speaking, ipyrad exists to transform raw data coming off the sequencing instrument into output files that you can use for downstream analysis.
+Very roughly speaking, Ipyrad exists to transform raw data coming off the sequencing instrument into output files that you can use for downstream analysis.

 ![png](Images/ipyrad_workflow.png)